Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Use or possession for a lawful purpose within the scope of a person’s employment at the institution (e.g., campus security, police).

-• KHSC-KansasCOM’s Chief Finance Officer is the delegated contact for any exceptions to the above-stated prohibitions for authorized activities.
+• KHSU-KansasCOM’s Chief Finance Officer is the delegated contact for any exceptions to the above-stated prohibitions for authorized activities.

 HIPAA Regulations & Patient Encounters